 If you are considering investing in companies that pay dividends, you must understand the dividend yield.
 The DY is nothing more than the amount of dividends a company pays each year divided by its stock price.
 What this means is that as the prices of stocks go down, the dividend yields go up (assuming dividend payouts don’t change).
 And that’s exactly what’s happening in the market today.
 Stock prices have come way down, even though corporate earnings remain strong.

 In the case of Verizon, it currently sports a dividend yield of more than 5.5%.
 Here’s the Google Finance snapshot of Verizon as of August 19, 2011:

 Now it’s vital to interpret this information correctly.
-As you’ll see in the above screenshot, the divided is 49 cents and the dividend yield is 5.62%.
-But if you take the 49 cents and divided by the stock price of 34.71, you get a dividend yield of just 1.41%.
+As you’ll see in the above screenshot, the dividend is 49 cents and the dividend yield is 5.62%.
+But if you take the 49 cents and divide it by the stock price of 34.71, you get a dividend yield of just 1.41%.
 So what’s going on?

 Why I Like Dividends

 Like any investment, investing in stocks that pay dividends is no sure thing.
 For example, a company may have a high dividend yield thanks to a low stock price that reflects a company on the decline.
 If earnings begin to dwindle, it’s very likely that the company will lower dividend payments.
 And in some extreme cases, might stop paying any dividends at all.

 In my opinion, however, the risk is worth the potential return.
 In the case of Verizon, for example, its dividend yield reflects the overall market decline, not some fundamental weakness with Verizon.
 Again, this is just my opinion, and I’d love to hear contrary views.
 But the fact is that the market is scared right now and selling on that fear.